Sodjuangon Situmorang: Career

 Sodjuangan assumed office as the Acting Governor of West Kalimantan on 23 March 2005 after the previous governor, Asmawi Agani, decided to run in the Central Kalimantan gubernatorial election.
 Sodjuangan's main task as acting governor was to supervise and execute the gubernatorial election.
 Agani lost the elections to Agustin Teras Narang and Sodjuangan handed over the governorship to Narang on 4 August 2005.

 In the midst of his tenure as acting governor, Sodjuangan was sworn in as the director general of public government on 12 May 2005.
 Several months into his new office, he was already named as a candidate for the acting governor of Papua after Governor JP Solossa announced his candidacy in the gubernatorial election.
 However, due to the lengthy bureaucracy, the election could not be held in the scheduled timespace, and Solossa's term was extended on 23 November 2005.
 Solossa suddenly died in office on 19 December and his regional secretary, Andi Baso Bassaleng, succeeded him as an acting governor the day after.
 Sodjuangan replaced Bassaleng as acting governor on 9 January 2006.
 His main task was identical to his previous tenure as acting governor.

 The gubernatorial election was held three months after Sodjuangan took office.
 Barnabas Suebu, who had previously served as governor, won the elections, and Sodjuangan transferred his office to Suebu after the latter's inauguration on 25 July.

 On 7 January 2008, Sodjuangan became the Director General of Regional Autonomy.

 Sodjuangan reached the mandatory age of retirement on 7 June 2009 and subsequently resigned from his office.
 His office was assumed temporarily by the ministry's secretary general Diah Anggraeni.

 Later life

 After his resignation, Sodjuangan became a president commissioner in the International Biometrics Indonesia.

 Personal life

 Sodjuangan is married to Maria Endah Retno Susilawati.

-Sodjuangan is a Protestant Christian and is of Batak descent.
+Sodjuangan is a Protestant Christian and is of Toba Batak descent.
 As of 2019, he attended mass at the Menara Iman Protestant Church in Western Indonesia.